 Automotive

-The automotive industry uses CNC machining to manufacture engine components, drivelines, and body parts.
-CNC machining, for example, is used to manufacture high-performance pistons and crankshafts.
-These parts require extreme precision and wear resistance.
-CNC machining is also used in the prototyping phase of automotive design.
-It quickly produces prototypes of new models for testing and evaluation.
+The automotive industry uses CNC machining to create engine components, drivelines, and body parts.
+For example, it produces high-performance pistons and crankshafts that need extreme precision and wear resistance.
+CNC machining is also essential in automotive prototyping.
+It quickly makes prototypes of new models, allowing for fast testing and evaluation during the design phase.

 Medical